Specialised Imaging: UV, IR, Laser and ALS

 Examination protocol across jurisdictions.
 SWGIT Section 15 specifies that ALS examinations of evidence must document: the ALS model and serial number, the excitation filter used, the barrier filter used, the room conditions (ambient light level), the exposure settings for each photograph, and the result (positive fluorescence, negative, or inconclusive).
 The UK Home Office's ALS examination protocols for biological-fluid screening in sexual assault investigations require that both positive and negative results be documented, with notes on substrate background fluorescence that might mask a signal.
 Indian CFSL ALS examination reports follow a parallel documentation structure under the DFSS quality-management framework.

 A common failure mode in specialised imaging casework is recording only positive findings.
-The examiner sees a fluorescent mark, photographs it, and moves on.
-The areas that were examined and returned no fluorescence are not documented.
-If the defence then asks "did you examine the area beneath the windowsill?" the answer is a subjective memory claim rather than a documented record.
+The examiner photographs fluorescent marks and moves on; areas that were examined but returned no fluorescence are left undocumented.
+If the defence asks whether a specific area was examined, the answer becomes a subjective memory claim rather than a documented record.

 Documenting negative examination results.
 Best practice across SWGIT, ENFSI, and DFSS guidelines requires documenting: the extent of the examination area (a sketch or photograph showing which surfaces were scanned), the ALS parameters applied, and a written statement that no fluorescence was observed in areas outside those documented as positive.
 In the UK, the College of Policing crime-scene examination guidance and the CPS expert-evidence guidelines both specify that forensic examination reports should state what was examined, what was found, and what was not found.
 An expert who reports only positive findings without disclosing the full examination scope can face cross-examination challenges in Crown Court about the completeness of the examination.
 In the US, the National Commission on Forensic Science's 2016 guidance on forensic practitioner competency includes documentation completeness as a fundamental requirement.